Historical

 Five Witnesses in Fifty-One Weeks: APRO's Government-Witness Network, 1953 to 1957

-The Aerial Phenomena Research Organization is usually remembered as one of the two large American civilian UFO groups of the post-war period, a small Wisconsin outfit that grew through the Lorenzens' methodical case investigation.
+The Aerial Phenomena Research Organisation is usually remembered as one of the two large American civilian UFO groups of the post-war period, a small Wisconsin outfit that grew through the Lorenzens' methodical case investigation.
 The 1953 to 1957 APRO Bulletin records something the standard accounts have downplayed: APRO was the documented civilian destination of credentialed government and military witnesses across that period, from the Chair of the Senate Armed Services Committee to a serving Air Force engineer.

 Alamogordo to Rio: APRO's International Network, 1957 to 1958

-By the summer of 1958, the Aerial Phenomena Research Organization had Carl Jung as its Psychology Consultant, Dr. Olavo Fontes as its Special Representative in Brazil, and Murray Sale as its Special Representative in Australia.
+By the summer of 1958, the Aerial Phenomena Research Organisation had Carl Jung as its Psychology Consultant, Dr. Olavo Fontes as its Special Representative in Brazil, and Murray Sale as its Special Representative in Australia.
 The Lorenzens were running this network out of a post office box in Alamogordo, three miles from the Holloman test range.
 The 1957 to 1958 run of the APRO Bulletin is where it comes together.

 Etheria Calling: The BSRA Ether-Ship Doctrinal Lineage, 1945 to 1956